 Talking with a parent about estate planning is never easy.
 Here are several conversation starters that can help adult children and their parents’ plan.

-As of 2021, Americans older than 65 now number nearly 54 million,1 a number that is expected to climb significantly as Baby Boomers continue to age.
-Even with this “graying of America,” a recent survey showed of U.S. adults do not have estate planning documents at all,2 jeopardizing the smooth transfer of hard-earned wealth from one generation to another.
+As of 2021, Americans older than 65 now number nearly 55.8 million,1 a number that is expected to climb significantly as Baby Boomers continue to age.
+Even with this “graying of America,” a recent Caring.com survey showed 2 out of 3 U.S. adults do not have estate planning documents at all,2 jeopardizing the smooth transfer of hard-earned wealth from one generation to another.

 The issue is often around starting the difficult conversation of estate planning.
 Talking with a parent about sensitive topics like incapacity or end-of-life issues is never easy.
 But adults with aging parents can open the lines of communication about the family’s financial future and the need to have a plan.